tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 See also `String.format()`

+Format strings use `%` as a special char. to include it as a literal, escape it with `%%`

 #### Multiple placeholders
 ```
 var  format_string  =  "%s was reluctant to learn %s, but now he enjoys it."